meiyor/ABIChallenge_Juan_Manuel_Mayor_Torres/README.md

 psql -U postgres -d apidb
 ```

-Now being in the **psql** terminal you must run the following commands and look for the last register associated to the last estimation that will be stored in the postgresql database.
-In the following snapshot you can see the last database register and the variables mentioned above that defines the database such as **username**, **ID**, **code**, **date**, **model**, and the data coming from the prediction such as the predicted class in the field **prediction** and the probabilites of the prediction in the field **prediction_probability**, both np arrays.
+Now being in the **psql** terminal, you must run the following commands and look for the last register associated to the last estimation that will be stored in the postgresql database.
+In the following snapshot you can see the last database register and the variables mentioned above that defines the database such as **username**, **ID**, **code**, **date**, **model**, and the data coming from the prediction such as the predicted class in the field **prediction** and the probabilites of the prediction in the field **prediction_probability**, both numpy arrays.
 The **explainability_file** and the **results_file** names are also stored and they referenced to the same name of the file saved in the results folder.

 ![image](https://github.com/user-attachments/assets/ec110a11-81b2-4bc3-9bc3-b28334768a40)

 Now you can refresh the front-end page and you can run as many prediction you can for your own evaluation.
-Now, here are the steps to configure the **Docker** launching.
+Here are, now, the steps to configure the **Docker** launching.

 ## API Docker

-Before realeasing any docker launching you need to change the final lines in the **app.py** file being different in comparison with the local execution.
+Before releasing any docker launching you need to change the final lines in the **app.py** file being different in comparison with the local execution.
 Like this.

 ![image](https://github.com/user-attachments/assets/49681f83-2eab-4bec-b976-a6215022fe4d)